-Gluten is a protein found in wheat, rye, barley and sometimes oats, and studies have shown that gluten leads to gut inflammation in all humans.
-However, humans love gluten because it adds structure to baked goods, giving cookies, cakes and pizza dough a desirable and more palatable texture.
+However, humans love gluten because it adds structure to baked goods, giving cookies, cakes, and pizza dough a desirable and more palatable texture.

-Following a strict gluten-free diet requires avid reading and decoding of [sometimes] confusing food labels, eating out with caution, limited food options, and oftentimes, it all comes with a hefty price tag in the form of more expensive foods, restaurant upcharges, and higher priced goods (which I might add often contain less product despite costing more).
+Following a strict gluten-free diet requires avid reading and decoding of [sometimes] confusing food labels, eating out with caution, and limited food options, and oftentimes, it all comes with a hefty price tag in the form of more expensive foods, restaurant upcharges, and higher-priced goods (which I might add often contain less product despite costing more).

 Here’s what happens if you continue to eat gluten despite needing to be on a medically-necessary gluten-free diet:

 (1) You continue to experience painful symptoms.

-There are hundreds of symptoms associated with celiac disease and gluten disorders from digestive issues to skin conditions and brain disorders.
-Many of the symptoms are painful and typically grow more painful and problematic with time when you continue to eat gluten despite having celiac disease.
+There are hundreds of symptoms associated with celiac disease and gluten disorders, from digestive issues to skin conditions and brain disorders.
+Many of the symptoms are painful and typically grow more problematic with time when you continue to eat gluten despite having celiac disease.

-Long term consumption of gluten will equate to long-term symptoms that worsen with time before they turn into even more serious issues and likely damage your body beyond repair.
+Long-term consumption of gluten will equate to long-term symptoms that worsen before they turn into even more serious issues and likely damage your body beyond repair.

 (2) You impair nutrient intake and absorption.